ahmedElsayes/ASEEU-course-react-typescript-basics/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## this project is the code written through aseeu course to teach basics of ReactJS & TypeScript & Redux
-Course can be found here:
+## this code is part of aseeu course
+The course aims to teach basics of ReactJS & TypeScript & Redux Course can be found here: https://www.udemy.com/course/react-typescript-from-zero-to-master/?referralCode=A3658E82FF64A24EE594
-https://www.udemy.com/course/react-typescript-from-zero-to-master/?referralCode=A3658E82FF64A24EE594